Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 - If you only introduce an asset sale and step out before lease negotiation and before securities talk, some states tolerate this without a full licence, but your role is narrower and you still need a proper signed fee agreement to protect your commission.

-See the 30-Day Roadmap →7.
-Licence vs Certification: What Is a CBI and Does It Replace a Licence?
+9. Licence vs Certification: What Is a CBI and Does It Replace a Licence?

 This is one of the most misunderstood distinctions in brokerage.
 Searching for "certified business broker" or "certified business intermediary" often implies people conflate a professional credential with a legal requirement.
 They are entirely different things.